Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

 - [CUSTOM DESTINATION ATTRIBUTE SCOPE AND LANGUAGE]
     Click this button to define a custom scope and/or language attribute mapping for the selected destination attribute.
 The *Settings* section is displayed on the right side of the *Mapping from "Source attribute set name" to "Destination attribute set name"* view with a drop-down list for the language and/or scope.
 The button is only displayed if the destination attribute of the selected mapping is multi-language or multi-scope.

-The list displays all attribute mappings.
-Depending on the settings, the displayed columns may vary.
-All fields are read-only.
+The following functions and fields are available on the left side of the view:

 - *Source attribute*
     Name of the source attribute which is mapped to the destination attribute.
 The source attribute is only displayed if a mapping to the destination attribute exists.